 In an earlier sketch, I tackled a classic problem of Apollonius: Construct a circle tangent to three arbitrary circles.
 I was later advised by an acquaintance, John Del Grande, that my solution was incomplete.
 A circle may be seen as a point or a line, these being the limiting cases as the radius approaches zero or infinity.
 Rather than use three circles, we should be using any combination of three from points, lines, and circles.

 Dr. Del Grande listed all of the ten combinations in a textbook, Mathematics 12, by J. J. Del Grande, G. F. D. Duff, and J. C. Egsgard (1965 W. J. Gage Limited).
-All of those combinations are presented here in Geometer's Sketchpad files.
-Some of them are quite complex.
-The files should display the solutions for every arrangement.
-Because of the limitations of the program, some of the solutions will disappear when they approach lines.

 That last construction is simply a circle through three points.
 It is covered in most elementary geometry courses.
 Some of the other constructions are extremely complicated.
 If you doubt that, then open the Sketchpad version of the Three Circles drawing and execute the Show All Hidden command.
 You will see something similar to the picture at right.
 This is one case in which it is difficult to dispute the value of dynamic geometry software.
 With so many interdependent objects, I would never be able to complete this drawing using straightedge and compass.
 It would be too difficult to distinguish between the different objects, the precision would be compromised with each step, and so many construction marks could not be cleanly erased.

 Inversion geometry is used in the more difficult constructions.
 If you have never studied it, or if you need a refresher on the terminology, this link may be helpful: Inversion Geometry

 This begins with my own construction.
 I later learned of several others, at least one of which is much more elegant.
 This one comes first, however, because it is my own.